edwardlowe77/SQL/README.md

 ## This is an example of my projects I've written

-To see it copy and paste this link in your browser for access -->> https://github.com/edwardlowe77/SQL
+To view my projects of written SQL code click this -->> https://github.com/edwardlowe77/SQL